davidleger95/davejs/content/blog/schema-org-the-most-popular-web-standard-you-ve-never-heard-of.md

 - html
 - seo
 draft: false
-title: " Schema.org: The Most Popular Web Standard You’ve Never Heard Of \U0001F92B"
+title: " Schema.org: The Popular Web Standard You’ve Never Heard Of \U0001F92B"
 description: Schema.org is an open standard for describing rich HTML content.
 It can help you improve your website's SEO and search engine preview links.
 heroImage: